Elder O. B. Mink

 other religious institutions in the days of Israel, but Israel was the only

 one instituted by God.
-There are today sundry churches in divers places, but
+There are today sundry churches in divers places,

-church is an effort to bedim the glory of the true.
+of an ill-founded church is an effort to bedim the glory of the true.
 New Testament Baptists hold that the Lord baptized

 the church in the Holy Spirit on the day of Pentecost, and that this baptism